itoteblicksnsticks/PyCourse/Secound.md

 #### Example 2: Using Namedtuples or Data Classes for Structured Data

-**Explanation**: Utilizing `namedtuple` or `dataclass` (for more complex cases) helps to create immutable objects, which can be safer and often more memory-efficient than using mutable objects, like dictionaries or lists
+**Explanation**: Utilizing `namedtuple` or `dataclass` (for more complex cases) helps to create immutable objects, which can be safer and often more memory-efficient than using mutable objects, like dictionaries or lists.

 ##### Bad
 ```python